adelhassan6644/case_provider/ios/Pods/Reachability/README.md

 	// Start the notifier, which will cause the reachability object to retain itself!
 	[reach startNotifier];

-### `NSNotification` softwareCasaProvider
+### `NSNotification` Example

 This sample will use `NSNotification`s to notify when the interface has changed.
 They will be delivered on the **MAIN THREAD**, so you *can* do UI updates from within the function.

-In addition, it asks the `Reachability` object to consider the WWAN (3G/EDGE/CDMA) as a non-reachable connection (you might use this if you are writing a video streaming app, for softwareCasaProvider, to save the user's data plan).
+In addition, it asks the `Reachability` object to consider the WWAN (3G/EDGE/CDMA) as a non-reachable connection (you might use this if you are writing a video streaming app, for example, to save the user's data plan).

 	// Allocate a reachability object
 	Reachability* reach = [Reachability reachabilityWithHostname:@"www.google.com"];